About This Course

 Year 2 Modules:

-The Canterbury Tales; Seventeenth Century Literature; Eighteenth Century Literature; American Cinema; Romance and Realism; Nineteenth Century American Literature; Drama: Medieval and Renaissance; Women and Literature; Introduction to Shakespearean Drama; Inventing Modern Drama; Colony and Nation: Irish Literature before 1900
+Creative Writing; Chaucer: The Canterbury Tales; Eighteenth-Century Literature; American Cinema; Romance and Realism; Nineteenth-Century American Literature; Drama: Medieval and Renaissance; Women and Literature; Introduction to Shakespeare; Inventing Modern Drama.

-Of Monsters and Men: Old and Early English Literature; European Cinema; Twentieth-Century American Literature; Critical Theory; Romance: Medieval to Renaissance; Romantic Literature; Victorian Literature; Contemporary Irish Writing; Contemporary Literature and Culture; The Irish Literary Revival and Irish Modernism; Contemporary Theatre; Studies in Shakespeare; Modernism
+Creative Writing; Of Monsters and Men: Old & Early English Literature; European Cinema; Twentieth-Century American Literature; Romance: Medieval to Renaissance; Romantic Literature; Victorian Literature; Contemporary Irish Writing; The Irish Literary Revival and Modernism; Studies in Shakespeare; Modernism

-English modules usually involve lectures and class discussions.
-You may also participate in online discussions, group projects, visit significant cultural sites, or even research manuscripts.
-Individual study is also important: you will often choose which texts you want to study for major assignments, while learning to articulate what it is about them that interests you.
+The BA in English involves lectures and small-group tutorials and workshops.
+During the course of your studies, you may also participate in online discussions, group projects, visit significant cultural sites, or even research manuscripts.
+Individual study is essential in an English degree: you will often have the opportunity to follow your interests, choosing which texts to study for major assignments, while learning to articulate what it is about them that interests you.

 Why Choose This Course